 Plants don’t grow without daily sunshine and watering.

-Neither do writer who don’t write everyday.
+Neither do writers who don’t write every day.

 Tip: You don’t need to work on big projects or push toward a deadline to get your daily writer’s nourishment.
-Finding writing groups online or sharing ideas with friends is great way to grow yourself as a writer.
+Finding writing groups online or sharing ideas with friends is a great way to grow yourself as a writer.
 Join a writers group to encourage you to keep your writing consistent.
 These can help you create content and keep your writing fresh and diversified.

-Grow daily as a writer: Find time to write about something everyday.
+Grow daily as a writer: Find time to write about something every day.
 Start a blog.
 Find free writing competitions and submit your work